Back to Blog

 For agencies serving businesses that rely on phone calls for revenue, even 99.5% uptime means nearly 4 hours of potential downtime per month.
 During peak calling hours, this could translate to dozens of missed leads for each client.

-Trillet offers financially guaranteed uptime SLAs with contractual credits when targets are missed.
+Trillet offers financially guaranteed uptime SLAs with contractual credits when targets are missed, with the 99.99% tier scoped on Enterprise deployments.
 This level of commitment is critical for agencies serving high-volume clients like dental practices, law firms, and home service companies.

 How Does Latency Affect Client Experience?